open-traffic-generator/ac4-workshop/lab-06/README.md

 - Use your name to label the container properly.
 For example, if your name is John, use: ***--name john-client***
 - Each student should replace ***CONTROLLER_ADDRESS*** with the IP address of the controller VM provided in your lab environment.
 - Assign Client IP Address.
-Choose an IP address within the **172.21.X.0/24** subnet, ensuring it’s different from the server’s IP.
+Choose an IP address within the **172.21.X.0/24** subnet, ensuring it’s different from the server’s IP, which we'll configure later.
 Example: **172.21.6.4**

 - Deploy the Client Agent.
 The CyPerf agent image may take a little while to download.
 Deploy the client using the command below.